9 Battles The LGBTQ Community In The US Is Still Fighting

 While 20 states and Washington, D.C., have passed non-discrimination laws, more than half of the states across the country have not — making life not only difficult but dangerous for LGBTQ Americans in many parts of the US.

 5. Housing Discrimination

 When LGBTQ people can be fired for their jobs because of their identities, earning a living and supporting a decent life can be difficult; that problem is compounded when LGBTQ people can be also legally be denied housing based on their identities.
 But across America, that is the reality for many gay and trans citizens.
 The US Department of Housing and Urban Development reported in 2013 that same sex couples experience unfavorable treatment in renting homes online, and there are still 28 states where housing discrimination is legal.

 6. Bathrooms, Schools, & Other Public Accommodations

-The fight over public school bathrooms has become a flashpoint — and a symbol — for the LGBT rights movement in recent years.
-At the heart of the issue is the right of all Americans to public accommodations — that is, safe access to goods, services, facilities, and privileges in the public sphere.
+The fight over public school bathrooms has become a flashpoint—and a symbol—for the LGBTQ rights movement in recent years.
+At the heart of the issue is the right of all Americans to public accommodations—that is, safe access to goods, services, facilities, and privileges in the public sphere.

 7. Unequal Healthcare

 The LGBTQ community continues to fight for better access to healthcare, and for equal treatment by doctors and health insurance companies that can block individuals’ access to care they need.
 LGBTQ youth are more likely to have health issues because of substance abuse and mental health issues, and trans individuals can face discrimination from health insurers simply for identifying as trans.
 In 37 states, insurance companies can discriminate based on sexual and gender identity.